 Measures taken worldwide to curb the spread of coronavirus have seen numerous classical concerts and events postponed and cancelled, and concert halls around the world closed for indefinite periods, since March.

-Countries have banned gatherings of specified numbers of people and tightened their borders, and several have been in lockdown in various guises for weeks – and things are only just starting to slowly open up.
+Countries banned gatherings, tightened their borders, and many went into lockdown for weeks.
+Now things are only just starting to slowly open up.

 Visit: trinitylaban.ac.uk or youtube.com